blaise-io/gcc-rest/README.md

 ```

 ## License
-GccRest is released under the MIT License.
+gcc-rest is released under the MIT License.